nqminds/trustnetz/packages/docusaurus/docs/build5-docs/70-eap-config.md

 ```

-# NOT COMPLETED

-Implementation based in part on methods as discussed in [Transforming Your Raspberry Pi into a Secure Enterprise Wi-Fi Controller with 802.1x Authentication](https://myitrambles.com/transforming-your-raspberry-pi-into-a-secure-enterprise-wi-fi-controller-with-802-1x-authentication/)
+Implementation based in part on methods discussed in [Transforming Your Raspberry Pi into a Secure Enterprise Wi-Fi Controller with 802.1x Authentication](https://myitrambles.com/transforming-your-raspberry-pi-into-a-secure-enterprise-wi-fi-controller-with-802-1x-authentication/)